aghast/lbac-python/ch04/more-expressions.md

 code actually run.
 So let's see if our code will actually run - by which I mean 'generate bytecodes that do what we expect inside a live Python VM.'

-Presently, we are modeling a 'code object' from Python with our CodeObject class.
+Presently, we are modeling a 'code object' from Python with our =CodeObject= class.
+But a =CodeObject,= or even a 'code object', is not a function.
+A function is something we can call from Python.
+A code object is just a bunch of bits.

+So let's look at what it takes to produce a c

 Variables
 =========